psychemedia/sin-eater-resources/src/_ross.md

 Well, the like of what happened has happened many times before, even in the highest families, and will again till the end of time.
 Miss Clara was not proof against young Mortimer's good looks; and who could help falling in love with her?
 Thus it came to pass, that before they themselves knew it, they were very dear to each other.
 Her father, engrossed by his family conceit and his garden, never suspected the state of affairs.
 The eyes of the couple often furtively met, and then each would blush and turn away the head.
 It was only natural that like should be attracted by like.
 Had their positions in life been equal, no better match could have been found.
 Differences of fortune placed between them a barrier which made marriage altogether out of the question.
 They never dared to entertain a hope of that kind.
 A grosser inclination never occurred to them.
 To Mortimer, Clara seemed some angel of heaven, whom he might dream about and nothing more.
 To her, he seemed the incarnation of all that man should be, and she at such comeliness in one of his estate.
 And was that all?
 Not all, for she favoured him occasionally with a smile that made his heart leap.

-Nearly 12 months had gone by since the young gardener entered Mr. Markeys service, when one day an accident occurred which occasioned what the French call a *denouement*.
+Nearly 12 months had gone by since the young gardener entered Mr. Markey's service, when one day an accident occurred which occasioned what the French call a *denouement*.
 Clara, in girlish playfulness, had gone alone into the garden, had mounted a short laddder which she found there, and was in the set of cutting with her scissors a bunch of particularly fine grapes which pleased her eyes, when the ladder slipped, and she fell with it to the ground.
 Light as she was, she was so severely hurt, that, uttering a scream, she fainted with pain.
 Mortimer heard her, ran, and, kneeling down by her, raised her head.
 As he looked down on the beautiful pale face, and the closed lids of those sweet violet eyes, he could no longer control his emotions.
 Pity intensifed his long-pent passions.
 No one was there to see, and he fervently kissed, first the forehead, and then the scarcely-breathing lips of the inanimate girl.
 He felt that he was doing wrong, and that his presumption could not be justified.
 Sense of the social distinction which so widely parted them struggled with the love which had gradually grown upon him till it absorbed almost all his thoughts.
 She would never know, he murmured to himself; no one would ever know.
 Prudence gave way, and again and agin, with hot impatience, he pressed his lips to hers.
 It was done suddenly, impulsively, recklessly; and occupied but a very few minutes.
 But while be held her, and repeated his half-maddened caress, she recovered consciousness.
 As she opened her eyes, and knew what he was doing, a hot blush reddened her face and neck.
 "Ralph!" she cried, in a tone of astonishment and reproof; "Ralph!"

 He raised his head, blushing like herself, but with shame and self-reproach.
-"Forgive me, Miss Clara," he said; forgive me; I cannot excuse the liberty I have taken.
+"Forgive me, Miss Clara," he said, "forgive me; I cannot excuse the liberty I have taken.
 I must be mad, indeed I must!
 Forgive me!"

 She was silent.
 Her own heart pleaded for him.
 She tried to rise, but could not.
 "I am badly hurt, Mortimer," she said; "carry me indoors."